How Your Donation Makes a Difference

 The programme aims to enhance our marine biodiversity by providing areas for marine organisms to grow and reef fish to seek refuge.
 Coral nubbins (small coral fragments) will be transplanted from a coral nursery to Reef Enhancement Units.

 With a minimum donation of $200, organisations and individuals will be able to sponsor a coral.
 These coral nubbins will be transplanted to Reef Enhancement Units.

 For every $200 donation, one person is entitled to participate in a free intertidal guided walk at Sisters' Islands Marine Park to experience the rich marine biodiversity

-Note: All donations to Garden City Fund are eligible for 2.5 times tax deduction, with a valid NRIC/FIN number (individual) or local UEN/Business Registration Number (organisation).
-We will provide your details to IRAS.
-Tax-deduction for your donation will automatically be included in your tax assessment.
+Note: All donations to Garden City Fund (GCF) with a valid NRIC/FIN number (individual) or local UEN/Business Registration Number (organisation) are 2.5 times tax-deductible.
+Your donation details will be provided to IRAS and included in your next tax assessment automatically.

 In support of green efforts, we will not be issuing any receipts for donations received, unless upon request.
 If you require printed receipts, please send us an email at [email protected]

 We hope to cultivate a love for the environment, promote a sense of ownership, and encourage the community to play its part in preserving Singapore's legacy as a lush and vibrant City In A Garden.
 Through partnerships with organisations and individuals, GCF provides a platform for the community to be involved in and to contribute towards conservation, research, outreach and education initiatives.
 Established by the National Parks Board (NParks) in 2002, GCF is managed independently as a charity, where 100% of donations raised go towards projects it supports.